5 Scorpion Species Found in Florida! (w/Pics)

-What type of scorpions are found in Florida?
+What types of scorpions are found in Florida?

 All the scorpions living in Florida are nocturnal carnivores, so they are most easily seen at night.
 But did you know that all scorpions glow a bright blueish color under ultraviolet light?